njpatel/APL/doc/schema-entities/columns.md

 ---
 # Columns

-Every [table](tables.md) in Kusto, and every tabular data stream, is a rectangular grid of columns and rows.
+Every [table](tables.md) in APL, and every tabular data stream, is a rectangular grid of columns and rows.
 Every column in the table has a name and a specific [scalar data type](../scalar-data-types/index.md).
 The columns of a table or a tabular data stream are ordered, so a column also has a specific position